imirzadeh/epsl-website/content/authors/ramin-fallahzadeh/_index.md

 ---
 Lab Alumni.

-Dr Ramin is a Senior Applied Scientist at GROQ Health, NY.
+Ramin Fallahzadeh is a Senior Applied Scientist at GROQ Health, NY.